The CIS Critical Security Controls for Effective Cyber Defense

 The CIS Controls (formerly called the Center for Internet Security Critical Security Controls for Effective Cyber Defense) is a publication of best practice guidelines for computer security.
 The project was initiated early in 2008 in response to extreme data losses experienced by organizations in the US defense industrial base.
-The publication was initially developed by the SANS Institute.
+The publication was initially developed by the SANS Institute and released as the "SANS Top 20."
 Ownership was then transferred to the Council on Cyber Security (CCS) in 2013, and then transferred to Center for Internet Security (CIS) in 2015.
+CIS released version 8 of the CIS Controls in 2021.